 - Have Haskell write one for us

-Haskell provides us with mechanism that can automatically generates the implementation of a
+Haskell provides us with a mechanism that can automatically generate the implementation of a

 type class function called

 The type of the function